 I LOVE, LOVE, LOVE this Gluten-Free Vegan Sicilian Pizza.
 No cheese just tomato, parsley and more good stuff… Sicilian pizza is usually rectangular with a thicker, bread, sponge base.
 Sicilian pizza is often known as sfincione and traditionally does not have mozzarella, or in fact any cheese, on it (Sicily is an island of mostly sheep and goats).
 There is also more parsley than basil in use in Sicily which is what is used on this pizza.
 I promise you this is delicious.

 Allergy Information – Gluten-Free Vegan Sicilian Pizza

-Gluten-Free, Vegan Sicilian Pizza is gluten-free and vegan as well as… celery free, coconut free, garlic free, lupin free, mustard free, onion free, peanut free, sesame free, soya free, tree nut free.
+Gluten-Free, Vegan Sicilian Pizza is gluten-free, vegan, low FODMAP* as well as… celery free, coconut free, garlic free, lupin free, mustard free, onion free, peanut free, sesame free, soya free, tree nut free.

 Top Tips – Gluten-Free Vegan Sicilian Pizza